US shutdown sparks bitter blame game

 This is the first time a government shutdown has happened while one party, the Republicans, controls both Congress and the White House.

-But they do not have enough seats in Congress to pass major legislation without at least some support from the Democrats.
+The vote on Friday was 50-49, falling far short of the 60 needed to advance the bill.
+With a 51-seat majority in the Senate, the Republicans did not have enough seats to pass the bill without some support from the Democrats.

-The Republicans want funding for border security - including the border wall - and immigration reforms, as well as increased military spending.
+They want funding for border security - including the border wall - and immigration reforms, as well as increased military spending.

 The Democrats have demanded protection from deportation of more than 700,000 undocumented immigrants who entered the US as children.

-The Republicans added a sweetener to the bill in the form of a six-year extension to a health insurance programme for children in lower-income families.
+The Republicans added a sweetener in the form of a six-year extension to a health insurance programme for children in lower-income families.
 But Democrats want this programme extended permanently.

 Mr Trump accused the Democrats of being "far more concerned with illegal immigrants than they are with our great military or safety at our dangerous southern border".

-But the leading Senate Democrat, Chuck Schumer, blamed the president, saying Mr Trump had turned down two bipartisan compromise deals and "did not press his party in Congress".
+But the leading Senate Democrat, Chuck Schumer, blamed the president, saying Mr Trump was under pressure from "hard-right forces within the administration".

+White House spokeswoman Sarah Sanders warned: "The president will not negotiate on immigration reform until Democrats stop playing games and reopen the government."

 This could be a protracted, ugly fight